TIME TO READ: 3m

 Stone paving vs timber decking: the pros & cons

 - Provides a natural aesthetic

 - Typically a less expensive material than stone

 - Construction costs can be cheaper

 - Suitable for slopping sites, uneven terrain or elevated applications

 Timber Decking Cons

-- Constructing on a ground level requires more preparation
+- Construction on a ground level will then need more preparation

 - Requires maintenance and has a reduced lifespan